 Halloween competition 🎃

-We are delighted to be supporting the Reboot the Rules Halloween competition!
-This competition is open to all primary and secondary pupils in the UK and Ireland.
+We are so excited about this year’s Halloween competition!
+This competition is open to all Primary and Secondary pupils in the UK and Ireland.

-The competition: Pupils have to use code to decorate and animate a pumpkin using Scratch.
-You can submit entries here bit.ly/RTRHalloweenComp20
+Pupils have to code a haunted house Halloween themed Scratch project.
+You can submit entries here bit.ly/HalloweenComp21

 See below for more details.